olasyusuf/olasyusuf/README.md

 ## About Me

 First, a programmer; then, a mentor.
-Now, I am strategically pivoting into data engineering.
+Now, I am strategically pivoting into data engineering | MLOps.

 <br />